LoopKit/loopdocs/docs/gh-actions/automatic.md

 ## Modify Automatic Building

-For someone using [development code](build-dev-browser.md) for their own use, they probably want to decide when to update their `fork` to the most recent commit.
-They can still have the advantage of automatic building without automatic updates.
+For someone using [development code](build-dev-browser.md) for their own use, they could decide to choose when to update their `fork` to the most recent commit.
+They can still have the advantage of automatic building without automatic updates; in other words, they want a new build added to TestFlight every month.
 There may be other configurations someone would choose.
 These options are available starting with Loop 3.3.0 (`dev` branch) and later.

 You can affect the default behavior: